wp-plugins/rot13-encoderdecoder/readme.txt

 6. Comments screen when the ROT13 Encoder/Decoder plugin is enabled.

 == Changelog ==
+= 1.8 =
+* Settings admin page now limited to users with `manage_options` permission (i.e., admin users only).
+* Administrative ability to ROT13 comments limited to those with `manage_comments` permission.
+* Fixed Javascript bug on Comments page.

+= 1.7.1 =
+* Fixed a now-nonexistent reference to a JavaScript object (fixes JS error w/ the Wordpress editor)

+= 1.7 =
+* Removed `rot13-encoderdecoder-admin-tinymce.js` (No need anymore; required JS variables now hooked directly into editor).
+Fixes incompatibility with OptimizePress.

 = 1.6 =
 * Site admins can ROT13 entire comments from the Comments screen.
 * Dashicons support for WP 3.8 + added.
 Support for old-style icons in Admin/TinyMCE is deprecated.